kunalgorithm/fullstack-twitter/README.md

 # Fullstack Twitter Clone

+This is the accompanying repository to [this tutorial.](https://kunal.sh/posts/building-a-fullstack-twitter-clone), and has recently been updated to use a more modern tech stack.
+- For the code accompanying the original tutorial, switch to the [`original-main`](https://github.com/kunalgorithm/fullstack-twitter/tree/original-main) branch.
-This is the accompanying repository to [this tutorial.](https://kunal.sh/posts/building-a-fullstack-twitter-clone).
-Check out the Demo app at [fullstack-twitter-kunalgorithm.vercel.app](https://fullstack-twitter-kunalgorithm.vercel.app).
+- Check out the Demo app at [fullstack-twitter-kunalgorithm.vercel.app](https://fullstack-twitter-kunalgorithm.vercel.app).

-> UPDATE: I've since moved the demo app deployment from Render to Vercel.
-The instructions below still work, however.

 ## Development